queryluke/masseffect-5e-pdf/parts/armor-sets.md

 ___
 - **Cost:** 15,000

 10 shields (regen 5).
 Improved models can be purchased.
 10,000 for each 5 shield points, and 8,000 for 5 additional regen.
 Max is 30 shield points and 15 regen.
-These additional shields do not stack with your armor's shields..
+These additional shields do not stack with your armor's shields.